mee0412/simple-interest-project/README.md

-# simple-interest-project
+# Simple Interest Calculator

-Final project for Git and GitHub course
+This project is a simple interest calculator.
+It helps users calculate simple interest based on principal amount, annual rate of interest, and time period.